CA-DevTest/SV4dotNet/README.md

 # SV4dotNet
 Broadcom SV for Dot Net

-The SV4dotnet library provides .NET developers with CA Service Virtualization's capabilities, as well as with creating the newly available BlazeVSE mock services.
-The developer can create, update, deploy and delete the SV/BlazeVSE virtual/mock services directly from .NET code.
+The SV4dotnet library provides .NET developers with CA Service Virtualization's capabilities.
+The developer can create, update, deploy and delete the SV virtual services directly from .NET code.

 ## Supported Virtual Services